OData/ODataSamples/README.md

 ##Introduction

-This project is for OData V4 samples, including sample services, sample clients and others.
+This project is for OData V4 samples on .NET, including sample services, sample clients and others.

 ###Sample services Web API Implementation
 Plesae check at /SampleService/src/webapi